davepinch/pinchy.cc/collections/_hashtags/extension-of-the-mind.md

 ---
-title: extension of the mind
+title: "Extension of the mind"
-hashtag: extension of the mind
+hashtag: extension-of-the-mind
 ---